 To maintain affordability the ESMPs should give greater consideration to mechanisms for deferring or avoiding new transmission spending, including using strategically located distributed energy resources, demand response and Time-Varying Rates.
 This detail was lacking in the ESMP and is critical given the high cost of new transmission spending and that transmission has been as high as 35% of the total customer bill in recent months and most customers cannot manage the cost.

 The plans rely on natural gas as a backup for heat pumps without explicitly considering the tradeoffs with the ongoing maintenance cost of gas pipelines and the GHG emissions of the natural gas consumption.
-The GMAC questions the viability of natural gas as a backup for heat pumps, particularly given the ongoing maintenance costs of gas pipelines.
+All hybrid systems have associated costs that do not appear to be considered or evaluated in the plans.
 There is a balance between the cost of gas pipeline maintenance and the increased cost of electric capacity required for full electrification of heating, particularly on the coldest days (which represent a disproportionate electric capacity expansion requirement).

 Infrastructure/investment proposals (short- and long-term)